How To Roast A Turkey In The Oven?

 - Season the inside of the turkey with salt and pepper.

-- Place your turkey giblets, sliced carrots, onions, diced belly pork herbs, and about 6 tablespoons of water in a large roasting pan.
+- Place your turkey giblets, sliced carrots, onions, diced belly pork, or bacon, herbs, and about 6 tablespoons of water in a large roasting pan.

 - Pierce the shell of each chestnut and then bake them in a hot oven until the shells split (about 10 minutes).